tkarakai-gto/notes/docker_notes.md

 * `WORKDIR` - Staring root dir.
 Preferred to using `RUN cd /path`
 * `COPY` - Copies file from the builder current directory (client side) to the image current dir.
 * `ADD` - Similar to `COPY` but can add files from a URL, it can decompress source files.
-Generally less transparent than `COPY`, so it is less prefered.
+Generally less transparent than `COPY`, so it is less preferred.
-* Use the `.dockerignore` file to exclude files to be copyed with `COPY` and `ADD`
+* Use the `.dockerignore` file to exclude files to be copied with `COPY` and `ADD`

 * `USER` - Sets the user name or UID to use when running the image and for any RUN, CMD and ENTRYPOINT instructions that follow it in the Dockerfile. *Highly recommended to set to a nonpriviledged user.* For example use something like `RUN useradd -ms /bin/bash mynewuser` before the `USER` instruction.